Hello, dear reader,

 ETHNIC BACKGROUND – Anglo-Celt, Norse-Gael Australian.
 Which I add as a point of interest because I find history and cultures fascinating.
 People of all ethnicities and cultural backgrounds are welcome on my blogs.

 RELIGION – I might write more on that here at a later stage.
 Let’s just say it’s been a tumultuous journey of varying self-applied labels.
-If you must label me, Catholic is most true.
-I was born, raised, educated, baptised, reconciled, received communion and confirmed as a Catholic and it remains as the religious and spiritual framework that best currently represents my spirituality (think St Francis, Thomas Merton, St Ignatius of Loyola and contemplative prayer as opposed to any kind of hardline fundamentalism).
-However, as my websites and blogs have charted over the years, my journey at one point took me into – and out of – Neopaganism (of the Norse-Celtic Solitary Hedge Witchcraft and Druidry branch), born again Pentecostal Christianity (the religious background of my husband), and a subsequent difficult journey out of that and to the point I am now.
+If you must label me, Catholic is most true, but I am heavily influenced by Norse and Celtic mythologies, too.
+I was born, raised, educated, baptised, reconciled, received communion and confirmed as a Catholic and it is the religious and spiritual framework in which my beliefs and worldviews first developed (think St Francis, Thomas Merton, St Ignatius of Loyola and contemplative prayer as opposed to any kind of hardline fundamentalism).
+However, as my websites and blogs have charted over the years, my journey at one point took me into Neopaganism (of the Norse-Celtic Solitary Hedge Witchcraft and Druidry branch), born again Pentecostal Christianity (the religious background of my husband), and a subsequent difficult journey out of that and to the point I am now.
 Religion will not be the core topic of this blog so don’t worry, if religion is irrelevant or even a stressful topic for the reader I do not intend to engage with it.
 However, some of the books I read and reference on this site will likely be religious texts.
 And I make no apologies (or apologetics) for why I believe what I believe – on this blog, at least.
 I spent my Pentecostal years aggressively tubthumping young earth creationist** apologetics and insisting that I had the answers… only to find out that the more I learned about life, reality and religion, the less I really knew.
-I am interested in Taizé, ancient Christian traditions, Christian environmentalism, egalitarianism, the intersection of faith and other fields of human inquiry, social justice from a Christ-centred perspective including a heart for the poor and marginalised, apocatastasis, recovery from cults and dysfunctional religions.
+I am interested in Nordic and Celtic paganism, Taizé, ancient Christian traditions, Christian environmentalism, egalitarianism, the intersection of faith and other fields of human inquiry, social justice from a Christ-centred perspective including a heart for the poor and marginalised, apocatastasis, and recovery from cults and dysfunctional religions.
 My friends are from a diverse range of different Christian denominations, not to mention those from other religions and non-religious worldviews, and I enjoy friendly, thoughtful face-to-face discussion on those topics.

 POLITICS – Much of my understanding of politics and political systems is derived from my prior university studies as a Sociology and Journalism student, a course in which I also took classes on History, Politics, Australian Indigenous studies, Educational Psychology and more.
 As a result, I am hesitant to label myself as deeply entrenched at any point on the political spectrum.
 I follow what I like to call a ‘pick and mix’ approach to the political sphere, and form my understanding on different social issues based on careful research.
 My views are flexible in the sense that I am willing to adjust my perspective to accommodate new understanding and knowledge if it stands up to reasoned scrutiny.